How to Test Natural App Gestures and Interactions on iOS & Android Devices

 Why Test Natural App gestures & Interactions on Real devices?

+Accurately testing natural gestures like swipes, pinches, and long presses requires behavior only real devices can provide.
 For testing natural app gestures and functionalities, QA testers have three options:

 When it comes to testing gestures and interactions, QA testers must use multiple real Android & iOS devices to test the functionalities.
 However, mobile device farms can prove to be time-consuming and costly.
-So instead of spending time, energy, and money, a better alternative would be using BrowserStack App Live
+So instead of spending time, energy, and money, a better alternative would be using BrowserStack App Live.

 Interact with your mobile app on the remote device, just as you would with a real device in hand.
 Use trackpad to scroll, swipe, tap, long press, and pinch to zoom.
 Follow the step-by-step process to test the app gestures and interactions with BrowserStack App Live:

 Step 1 – Go to the App Live Dashboard.
-Choose from any device-OS combination to test the app gestures and interactions from the list of 3,000+ real devices & browsers (Android & iOS) on App live.
+Choose from any device-OS combination to test the app gestures and interactions from the list of 3500+ real devices & browsers (Android & iOS) on App live.

 App Live Main Dashboard